 The broad goal of this paper was to determine the model dependency of the claim that early TV watching causes attentional problems (Christakis et al., 2004).
 In other words, to what degree does finding a relationship depend on the analysis model used?
-As only 6 out of 82 analyses suggested a causal relationship, all with tiny effect sizes, we assert that the claim is highly model-dependent.
+In this case, most modeling approaches lead to non-significance; achieving statistical significance is highly model dependent.
+The finding of significant harm of TV use on attention development is not a robust one.

 Indeed, starting with the most straightforward method of visualizing the relationship -- a simple scatterplot with TV watching and attention problems as shown in Figure 1 – suggests that the purported relationship is illusory.
 This plot reveals essentially a flat line when TV use is measured at age 1.5 and a mildly s-shaped curvilinear relationship between TV and attention when TV use is measured at age 3 (top right panel).
 This curvilinear relationship, such as it is, is nearly dampened out of existence by the introduction of covariates (bottom right panel).